hanjingo/doc/SYSTEM_DESIGN/caching.md

 - Write Operation

   1. Delete cache data first
-  2. Update database data to avoid dirty data
+  2. Update the database data to avoid dirty data
   3. Asynchronously refresh data back to cache

 - Read Operation

   1. Read cache data
-  2. If cache data is not found, read from database
+  2. If cache data is not found, read from the database
   3. Asynchronously refresh data back to cache

 Advantages:

-1. The entire process is very simple, suitable for low concurrency scenarios
+1. The entire process is very simple, suitable for low-concurrency scenarios

 Disadvantages:

 1. Insufficient Disaster Recovery

-   What to do if deleting cache fails in "Write 1"?
+   What to do if deleting the cache fails in "Write 1"?
 If execution continues, the cache data being read would be incorrect;

 2. Concurrency Issues

    - Write-Write Concurrency

-     If multiple services update the database simultaneously, operation order cannot be guaranteed, causing mutual overwriting issues
+     If multiple services update the database simultaneously, the operation order cannot be guaranteed, causing mutual overwriting issues

    - Read-Write Concurrency

-     If consumer A's read operation occurs simultaneously with consumer B's write operation; the process is as follows:
+     If consumer A's read operation occurs simultaneously with consumer B's write operation, the process is as follows:

      1. B deletes cache data v1